Ico-code/MOOC_API/API_Path_documentation.md

 This section of the documentation will be going over the Request Body, API Response, Data Validation and Error Handling on the API side.

+A little mention here in the beginning, that a few of these path and their functionalities might have changed a little, since i wrote this before i was fully done testing the functionalities of this API.

 # Courses

 ## GET /courses